cnm13ryan/13ryanC.github.io/content/posts/RLtheory/motivation.md

 The success of this era of experience rests unequivocally on reinforcement learning and its adjoint fields like universal artificial intelligence, information theory, and Bayesian learning.

 We may reach this future sooner than we think.
-And regardless of the risks of superintelligence introduced in Nick Bostrom's (2014) book [*Superintelligence*](#ref-bostrom "Bostrom, N. (2014).
-Superintelligence: Paths, Dangers, Strategies.
-Oxford University Press."), it is critical for us to revisit the fundamentals of RL.
+Regardless of the risks of superintelligence introduced in Nick Bostrom’s (2014) book [*Superintelligence*](#ref-bostrom "Bostrom, N. (2014). *Superintelligence: Paths, Dangers, Strategies*.
+Oxford University Press.") as well as [other risks](#ref-bengio "Bengio, Y. et al. (2025). *Superintelligent Agents Pose Catastrophic Risks: Can Scientist AI Offer a Safer Path?* arXiv:2502.15657.") it is critical for us to revisit the fundamentals of RL.&#x20;

 Practitioners often struggle with experimentation, a pain point highlighted by recent work showing just how difficult it can be to reproduce published results in the field ([Gazeau et al., 2023](#ref-gazeau "Gazeau, M., Darvish, K., Romero, D., Sigaud, O., & Geist, M. (2023).
 On the Reproducibility of Reinforcement Learning Research. arXiv preprint arXiv:2304.01315.")).

 For more rapid progress in this field, there must be a more unified and holistic view.
 Right now, information is scattered, and the bridge between experimentation and theory is weak.
-(I’m not sure about frontier physics; that seems to be its own kind of mess).

 I hope that through this blog, I can help the community lean more in that direction.
 Frankly, I’m just sick of retrieving materials and sticking them together in ways that don't lead to real learning or absorption.